 Case manager training for RNs typically begins with earning a BSN.
 If you got your RN license after earning an associate’s degree, completing an RN-to-BSN program will put you in a good position to advance to the role of nurse case manager.

 Most RN-to-BSN programs are set up so you can keep working while you earn your degree.
 In addition to traditional classroom settings, online programs can provide the same education that case managers need while allowing you to arrange classes around your existing commitments.
 If you’re a working RN looking to get case manager training, you may qualify for employer tuition reimbursement programs to reduce the cost of your education.

 Nurse Case Manager Certification

 Certification is a formal process that validates your qualifications and knowledge on a subject or specialty.
 While certification in nurse case management isn’t a requirement, earning this credential may increase your opportunities for employment and advancement.

 You can earn your certification from professional organizations such as the Commission for Case Manager Certification (CCM) and the American Nurses Credentialing Center (ANCC).
 The requirements for education, training, and clinical experience vary based on the certification, so it’s important to select the option that best aligns with your career goals.
-These organizations include:

 Who Employs Nurse Case Managers?

 As a qualified case management nurse, you’ll be prepared to pursue a wide range of opportunities with a variety of employers.
 Case management nurses often work in traditional healthcare environments like hospitals and managed care facilities, however, you also can find roles in government-sponsored programs, home health agencies, private medical practices, and outpatient facilities.

 Public and private insurance companies also employ nurse case managers and might offer opportunities for remote work via telephone or web-based patient communication.
 You also can pursue flexible and non-traditional positions as an independent consultant or traveling nurse.